stla/jackpolynomials/README.md

 ### Combinatorics

-The module `Math.Algebra.Combinatorics` appeared in version 1.4.6.0.
+The modules `Math.Combinatorics.Kostka` and `Math.Combinatorics.Tableaux`
-It provides some functions to compute Kostka-Jack numbers, possibly skew, to enumerate the semistandard Young tableaux with a given shape and a given weight, possibly skew, and to enumerate Gelfand-Tsetlin patterns.
+appeared in version 1.4.6.0.
+They provide some functions to compute Kostka-Jack numbers, possibly skew, to enumerate the semistandard Young tableaux with a given shape and a given weight, possibly skew, and to enumerate Gelfand-Tsetlin patterns.
-The reason to include this module in the package is that these functions are used to compute the symmetric polynomials.
+The reason to include these modules in the package is that these functions are used to compute the symmetric polynomials.